zverok/zverok.github.io/projects.md

 ## Common world knowledge API {#wikipedia_ql}

-Since 2016, I am experimenting with possibilities to make common open knowledge easiy accessible from scripting languages.
+Since 2016, I am experimenting with possibilities to make common open knowledge easily accessible from scripting languages.

 Current ongoing effort is focusing on a **Python library [WikipediaQL](https://github.com/zverok/wikipedia_ql)**.

 Before that, I developed a set of Ruby libraries, also mostly based on Wikipedia/Wikidata (with some sprinkles of OpenStreetMap and other services).
 The whole effort was named **[molybdenum-99](https://github.com/molybdenum-99)** (as a pun on Wolfram language which was the big inspiration), and peeked in [reality](https://github.com/molybdenum-99/reality)—the most hi-level gem of the project, representing all world's data as Ruby entities.
-Beneath it, mutiple libraries were developed:
+Beneath it, multiple libraries were developed:

 * [infoboxer](https://github.com/molybdenum-99/infoboxer): Wikipedia client and parser, targeting data extraction;
 * [mediawiktory](https://github.com/molybdenum-99/mediawiktory): low-level MediaWiki API client that just works;